“Learning and growing together”

 - Communication difficulties

-If you would like to discuss how Richard might be able to support your child or your family, or you would simply like more information please contact the school.
+If you would like to discuss how Dan might be able to support your child or your family, or you would simply like more information please contact the school.